Jay Whiss: Koba World: 2016–2018

-In January 2018, Whiss announced that he and the Prime Boys were working on their debut collaboration album, due to be released sometime in the summer of 2018, initially titled Prime Forever.
+In January 2018, Jay Whiss announced that he and the Prime Boys were working on their debut collaboration album, due to be released sometime in the summer of 2018, initially titled Prime Forever.
 The following month, the group released the single "Tinted", produced by Murda Beatz, marking it as the lead single of the upcoming album.
 The music video for the single was directed by Elliot Clancy Osberg and saw the group ride ATVs in the tundra on a frozen lake.
 The song went on to feature on Northern Bars as well as giving Prime Boys the chance to further their careers and promote Canada's expanding hip-hop market.
 Clash conducted an interview on the Toronto Music Scene and published an article which portrays Toronto's rap underground on March 12, 2018.
-In the interview, Whiss described Toronto as a city that isn't a mystery anymore and said that he wants his music to transcend everywhere.
+In the interview, Jay Whiss described Toronto as a city that isn't a mystery anymore and said that he wants his music to transcend everywhere.
 Full Circle affiliate Smoke Dawg and Prime Boys assistant manager Koba Prime were reportedly shot and killed on June 30, 2018, in an incident involving multiple victims.
 The death of Koba Prime influenced the name change of Prime Boys' upcoming album to Koba World as a tribute.
-Whiss went on to say that "names never die, and their names always live on" in regards to the album name change.
+Jay Whiss went on to say that "names never die, and their names always live on" in regards to the album name change.
 The album was officially released on July 27, 2018, and was supported by the singles "Hold Me Down" and "Sopranos".
 Jay Whiss also participated in distributing exclusive Prime Boys merchandise on August 10, 2018, in a pop-up shop near St. Lawrence Market.
 Smoke Dawg's posthumous album Struggle Before Glory was released on November 29, 2018.
 Jay Whiss made an appearance on the song "These Games", alongside Safe.
 The song was noted for glimpsing into a lighthearted future over a bouncy dance beat.